Blocking Pull Requests on Critical Accessibility Violations

 • Blocking on moderate violations causes PR fatigue and encourages developer workarounds.

-• Scanning before framework hydration completes yields false-negative critical flags.
+• Scanning before framework hydration completes yields missing critical violations that appear at runtime.

 • Ignoring dynamic ARIA state changes during client-side routing transitions misses focus management failures.